160th Rifle Division (1941 formation): Operation Mars

 In planning for the next offensive General Zhukov conceived a two-phase operation beginning against the northern part of the salient to be known as Operation Mars, with a subsequent phase to the south likely under the name of Operation Jupiter.
-During October and November the German 9th Army noted a Soviet buildup in the sector east of Vyasma, including the 3rd Tank Army, two tank corps, and reinforcements for 5th Army.
+During October and November the German 9th Army noted a Soviet buildup in the sector east of Vyazma, including the 3rd Tank Army, two tank corps, and reinforcements for 5th Army.
 33rd Army would also take part.
 Due to postponements Mars did not begin until November 25, at which time the start date for the second phase was tentatively set for December 1.
 By then Mars was badly bogged down and although Zhukov continued to hope Jupiter could be implemented as late as December 9, on December 16 Stalin ordered the 3rd Tank Army to move south.

 Rzhev-Vyasma Offensive

 Operation Büffel.
 Note position of 33rd Army southeast of Vyasma ("Wjasma").

 By the beginning of February 1943 the 33rd Army was still a powerful force of seven rifle divisions and two brigades.
 On February 17 Colonel Sedulin, who had been awarded the Order of the Red Banner for his leadership of the 160th, handed his command to Col. Ivan Ivanovich Oborin; Sedulin would go on to command the 324th and 8th Guards Divisions and later the 90th Rifle Corps.
 The strategic situation had changed significantly following the Soviet victory at Stalingrad and the subsequent exploitation on the southern half of the front.
 The current commander of Western Front, Col. Gen. I. S. Konev, was ordered to keep up pressure on Army Group Center to prevent its forces from being shifted to other sectors.
 A new offensive by 33rd Army aimed at Vyasma began on February 22 against the positions of German 4th Army northeast of Tyomkino involving the 5th Guards Rifle Division, 112th Rifle Brigade and elements of the 160th.
 It failed within hours.
 However, by now it was clear to the German High Command that the Rzhev salient could no longer be held and in fact on February 6 Hitler had authorized a withdrawal that was to begin on March 1.